johnhearn/johnhearn.github.io/_posts/2018-11-12-native-sparkjava-graal.md

 One perfect example of this is Spring Mvc / REST framework.
 Spring allows you to create microservices very easily using a couple of annotations but at the cost of adding a whole eco-system of libraries to your application and an extensive family of Spring specific annotations to your code-base.

 SparkJava takes an another approach.
 Microservices written in SparkJava are just plain Java code which use a plain Java library.
 No annotation magic just plain, simple code.
 The advantage of this simple style of programming is that it is, well, simpler.
 It's so simple that **the Graal native compiler just compiles it and runs it without batting an eye-lid**.
-Something which is currently{% sidenote currently "I'm sure that someone will invent another battery of technologies to overcome this problem, a problem that doesn't even need to exist." %} **impossible** with Spring.
+Something which is currently{% sidenote currently "I'm sure that someone will come up with the [appropriate workarounds](https://jira.spring.io/browse/SPR-16991) to overcome this problem, a problem that doesn't even need to exist." %} **impossible** with Spring.

 This short post shows how easy it is.